Composition & Rhetoric Faculty

 Rebecca Lorimer Leonard, Associate Professor of English.
 Degree: Ph.D., University of Wisconsin-Madison

-Areas of Interest: literacy studies; multilingual writing; intercultural rhetoric; community literacies; WAC/WID and writing center studies
+Areas of Interest: literacy studies; language ideologies; community literacy; comparative rhetoric; WAC/WID and writing center studies

-Professor Lorimer Leonard has published in Written Communication, College English, WPA: Writing Program Administration, and Research in the Teaching of English.
-Her book Writing on the Move: Migrant Women and the Value of Literacy will be published in January 2018 by the University of Pittsburgh Press) won the 2019 Outstanding Book Award from the Conference on College Composition and Communication.
+Professor Lorimer Leonard has published in College English, Research in the Teaching of English, and Written Communication.
+Her book Writing on the Move: Migrant Women and the Value of Literacy (University of Pittsburgh Press) won the 2019 Outstanding Book Award from the Conference on College Composition and Communication.
 In 2017, Professor Lorimer Leonard received the Outstanding Teaching Award from the College of Humanities and Fine Arts at UMass Amherst.
 You can read more about her work at her personal website.

 Janine Solberg, Director, PWTC Program.
 Degree: Ph.D., University of Illinois Urbana-Champaign.